 Every restaurant should have an employee handbook.
 It’s a way to define the working relationship between employer and employee.
 In essence, a restaurant employee handbook does two things:

 But how exactly do you go about creating this all-important document?
-This article will discuss 11 tips for making a restaurant employee handbook.
+This article will discuss some of the best tips for making a restaurant employee handbook.

 Employee responsibilities and procedures is one of the two most important sections in the restaurant employee handbook.
 The other important section being the major employer responsibilities and procedures (outlined below).